-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Peru while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Peru while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Peru.

 Peru is located in western South America, bordering the Pacific Ocean.
 The Andes, the longest continental mountain range in the world, extend the length of Peru.
 31 million people live in Peru, and their official languages are Spanish and the Amerindian languages Quechua and Aymara.